The Surprising Birthplace of 20 Favorite Foods and Drinks

 Caesar salad: Tijuana, Mexico

 Given its name, it’s perfectly understandable one might assume the king of the salad section hails from ancient Rome.
 And while an Italian did create what the International Society of Epicure once named the greatest recipe to originate in the Americas in the last half-century, romaine lettuce stalks, olive oil, raw egg, croutons, parmesan cheese, and Worcestershire sauce were first tossed together in Baja California’s Caesar’s Restaurant.
 According to Food & Wine, Caesar Cardini moved to North America in the 1910s, opening restaurants in Sacramento and San Diego, before making a run for the border town of Tijuana, Mexico, which was experiencing a tourism boom in the 1920s thanks to prohibition.
 Legend has it that his Avenida Revolución eatery was overrun with thirsty tourists and running low on supplies on July 4, 1924, when he took what was left and attempted to make a finger food tableside.
 Some claim it was his brother Alessandro who invented it while others say he was only responsible for adding anchovies.
 Another theory: Italian immigrant/employee Livio Santini based it on his mama’s recipe, but Cardini took credit for the instant hit.
 Either way, fans can savor the original salad in its birthplace as a renovated Caesar’s reopened in 2010.
-Check out 9 other foods you’d never guess were American.

 French dip sandwich: Los Angeles